horstmeier/EinsTools.ServiceMonitor/README.md

 ## Configuration

 The configuration is done in the `appsettings.json` file.
+Changes to the configuration file are applied (almost) immediately.

+If a service is no longer included in the configuration file or is disabled while running, it will be stopped.
+If the definition for a service is changed, the service will be stopped and started again with the new configuration.

 You can configure the services to be monitored in the `Services` section, which looks like this: